telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

                 handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

-###  OnClientItemBlur `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after an item loses focus.

-#### Remarks
-If specified, the OnClientItemBlur client-side event handler
-                is called when a panel item loses focus as a result of the user pressing a key or clicking elsewhere on the page.
-Two parameters are passed to the handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

-###  OnClientItemExpand `String`

-Gets or sets a value indicating the client-side event handler that is called when
-            a group of child items expands.

-###  OnClientItemCollapse `String`

-Gets or sets a value indicating the client-side event handler that is called when
-            a group of child items collapses.

-#### Remarks
-If specified, the OnClientItemClose client-side event
-                handler is called when a group of child items closes.
-Two parameters are passed to the handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

-###  OnClientItemAnimationEnd `String`

-Gets or sets the name of the JavaScript function called when an item's expand/collapse animation finishes

 ###  OnClientLoad `String`

 Gets or sets a value indicating the client-side event handler that is called